ivasku/VuforiaSamples/README.md

 If your APP crashes at launch, look at the log, but 99% you are missing a valid licence key.

+Also you need to add a windows system variable called "NDK_MODULE_PATH" that leads to the ndk-build.cmd, where you downloaded your NDK.

 For more details refer to the readme.txt about Vuforia SDK.